Walter K. Granger Collection

 - Creation: 1935-1961

-The Walter Granger Collection is the physical property of the Gerald R. Sherratt Library, Southern Utah University.
+The Walter K. Granger Collection is the physical property of the Gerald R. Sherratt Library, Southern Utah University.
 Literary rights, including copyright, may belong to the authors or their heirs and assigns.
-Please contact the library for information regarding specific use of this collection.
+Please contact Special Collections for information regarding specific use of this collection.

 Language of Materials